SAP/jenkins-library/documentation/docs/steps/karmaExecuteTests.md

 - a Selenium/Chrome container (`selenium/standalone-chrome`)
 - a NodeJS container (`node:8-stretch`)

 In the Docker network, the containers can be referenced by the values provided in `dockerName` and `sidecarName`, the default values are `karma` and `selenium`.
-These values must be used in the test configuration ([Karma `hostname`](https://karma-runner.github.io/1.0/config/configuration-file.html) and [WebDriver `hostname`](https://github.com/karma-runner/karma-webdriver-launcher#usage)).
+These values must be used in the `hostname` properties of the test configuration ([Karma](https://karma-runner.github.io/1.0/config/configuration-file.html) and [WebDriver](https://github.com/karma-runner/karma-webdriver-launcher#usage)).

 !!! note
     In a Kubernetes environment, the containers both need to be referenced with `localhost`.